mbell15/Replication-Template/REPLICATION.md

 - [ ] Computational Requirements specified as follows:
   - Cluster size, etc.
 - [ ] Time Requirements
-  - Length of necessary computation (hours, weeks, etc.)
+  - Length of necessary computation required was not stated, but given that you have to sort out to get the final data sample, this might take a longer time than usual.

 > [REQUIRED] Please amend README to contain complete requirements.